 Heart & Soul.
 Created in 1997, the Palmetto Project’s cardiovascular health initiative among African Americans accelerated a reduction in statewide mortality rates due to heart disease and stroke during its first four years.
 During that time, the disparity between blacks and whites declined by 50%.
 The program was created by Palmetto Project staff and volunteers and has received national attention.

 Carolina Hearing Aid Bank.
 Most public and private health care plans do not cover the cost of hearing aids, jeopardizing the ability of South Carolinians who are hard of hearing to work, live on their own, or even communicate with their own families.
 This is particularly hard on people living below the poverty level.
-Through a special partnership with a hearing aid manufacturer, the Palmetto Project is able to provide low-income South Carolinians with free hearing aids, which we acquire at a fraction of their retail value.
+Through a special partnership with Starkey, a national hearing aid manufacturer, the Palmetto Project is able to provide low-income South Carolinians with free hearing aids, which we acquire at a fraction of their retail value.